eoinjordan/thefeck/README.md

 pip3 install thefeck --upgrade
 ```

-**Note: Alias functionality was changed in v1.34 of *The Fuck***
+**Note: Alias functionality was changed in v1.34 of *The Feck***

 ## How it works

-*The Fuck* attempts to match the previous command with a rule.
+*The Feck* attempts to match the previous command with a rule.
 If a match is
 found, a new command is created using the matched rule and executed.
 The
 following rules are enabled by default: